BNLNPPS/swf-processing-agent/README.md

 # swf-processing-agent

-This is the prompt processing agent within the ePIC streaming workflow testbed that configures and submits PanDA processing jobs to execute the streaming workflows of the testbed.
+This is the prompt processing agent within the ePIC streaming workflow testbed.
+Its function is to manage creation and PanDA tasks for each dataset created by the _data-agent_.